hamdyaea/Conky-weather-meteo/README.md

 ![Awesome](awesome.svg)

-# My conky configuration file with weather.
+# My conky confi
+iguration file with weather.

 ![Screenshot](screenshot3.png)

 ## What's this file ?

 This is the config of my conky.
 You have to configure linux to launch conky at startup and put this .conkyrc in you home directory.